-- (a) A "Call-out" is defined as that occasion when an employee is required to leave from and return to, except for meals, the employee's place of residence, or other place where the employee is contacted, outside of the hours of the employee's working shift in order to perform work for the District.
+- (a) A "Call-out" is defined as that occasion when an employee is contacted, outside of the hours of the employee's working shift in order to perform work for the District.
 Previously scheduled overtime shall not constitute a call-out. - (b) An employee who, before the end of the employee's shift, is requested to return to work between the hours of 4:30 p.m. and 6:30 p.m. to complete work requiring completion and which could not conveniently be completed by working continuously beyond the end of the employee's shift, shall not be considered on a "call-out".